Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

-Getting license back after an Amarillo DUI offense can be done in one of two ways.
-One of the routes an individual can take is by waiting out the suspension and then re-applying for a driver’s license and paying any fees that may be required, such as any surcharges or any license reinstatement fees.
+Getting your ID back after an Amarillo DUI offense can be done in one of two ways.
+One of the routes an individual can take is by waiting out the suspension and then re-applying for a driver’s license and paying any fees that may be required.
+Such as any surcharges or any license reinstatement fees.
 Also, a person can apply to get what is called an occupational license.
 An occupational license allows an individual to drive to and from work, school, court, grocery store, and other places deemed necessary.
 The occupational license will not allow the person to make any non-essential errands such as going to the bar to meet with friends.
 Also, the person is only allowed to drive at certain times during the day.
 For any more information about a person’s options following a license suspension, contact a well-established criminal defense attorney.

 How an Experienced DUI Attorney in Amarillo Could Help

 If you have had your license suspended following a DWI arrest.
 It may be in your best interests to seek the services of a knowledgeable DUI lawyer.
 An experienced attorney could help you with getting a license back after an Amarillo DUI offense.
 A legal professional could use their experience and knowledge to navigate through the legal process to assist you.
 A local attorney will also have a relationship with the local judges and prosecutors.
 They will know how to communicate effectively with them.
 Call today to learn more about how a lawyer could help you get your license back following a suspension.